VincentSelz/rate_tweets/README.md

 $ otree test two_scales
 ```

-When you are interested in the produced data use:
+When you are interested in the produced data, use:

 ```bash
 $ otree test two_scales --export=out_data